HouHackathon-CQP/.github/profile/README_EN.md

 ---

-## 💌 Lời mời hợp tác
+## 💌 Collaboration Invitation

-GreenMap là một dự án **Mã nguồn mở (Open Source)** và hướng tới **Dữ liệu mở (Open Data)**.
-Chúng tôi không thể làm điều này một mình.
+GreenMap is an **Open Source** project aimed at **Open Data**.
+We can't do this alone.

-Nếu bạn là:
+If you are:
-* **Mobile Dev:** Hãy giúp chúng tôi tối ưu hiệu năng App Kotlin, làm cho nó mượt mà hơn trên các dòng máy phổ thông.
+* **Mobile Dev:** Help us optimize Kotlin App performance for smooth operation on mainstream devices.
-* **Data Scientist:** Model AI của chúng tôi cần thông minh hơn.
-Nếu bạn có ý tưởng về thuật toán dự báo mới, hãy Pull Request!
+* **Data Scientist:** Our AI models need improvement.
+If you have ideas for new prediction algorithms, please Pull Request!
-* **Cơ quan/Tổ chức:** Nếu bạn có dữ liệu quan trắc (Sở TNMT, WHO, AirVisual...), hãy chia sẻ API để chúng tôi tích hợp.
+* **Agencies/Organizations:** If you have monitoring data (DoNRE, WHO, AirVisual...), please share APIs for integration.

-Đừng ngần ngại mở một **Issue** để góp ý hoặc gửi **Pull Request**.
-Mỗi dòng code của bạn đều góp phần làm không khí Hà Nội trong lành hơn.
+Don't hesitate to open an **Issue** for feedback or send a **Pull Request**.
+Every line of your code contributes to cleaner air in Hanoi.

-*Vui lòng đọc kỹ file `CONTRIBUTING.md` trong từng repository con để bắt đầu nhé!*
+*Please read the `CONTRIBUTING.md` file in each sub-repository to get started!*

 ---